CallumDev/AudioSharp/README.md

 AudioSharp
 ==========

-Audio Playing library written in C#
+Audio Decoding + Playing library written in C# Licensed under the Microsoft Public License - see COPYING for details.